Migrate analytics data from MFP Cloud 8.0 to PMF Cloud 9.1 on Kubernetes

 Create PersistentVolume and PersistentVolumeClaim and point it to MFP snapshot (

-directory located on the node/vm) also ensure that elasticsearch.yaml is reflecting thepath.repo
+/es_backupdirectory located on the node/vm) also ensure that elasticsearch.yaml is reflecting thepath.repolocation which is/es_backup.a.
+Complete the Steps#5a-5c of the Procedure section.

 b.
 Complete the Steps#6-7 of the Procedure section.